-- 1. Open the Attribute Specification dialog. - 2.
+- 1. Open the Attribute Specification window. - 2.
 Click the Show Expert Properties button to enlarge a list of general available attribute properties. - 3.
-Select a sign in the Type Modifier drop-down list: - & one class has a reference to other model elements. - one class has a pointer to other model elements. - [] one class has an array of other model elements.
+In the Type Modifier list, select a particular sign in the : - & one class has a reference to other model elements. - one class has a pointer to other model elements.

+• [] - one class has an array of other model elements.